Excel together at the frontiers of knowledge

 - Would you like to be trained by excellent scientists and optimise your chances on a high profile industrial or PhD position?

 - Would you like to deepen your knowledge of your own field, yet also join forces with students from other (technical) disciplines?

 - Are you up for challenging real-life product development assignments on the forefront of innovation in the High Tech Systems and Materials (HTSM) sector?

-Then the High Tech Systems and Materials Honours Master may just be what you are looking for!
+Then the Master's Honours High Tech Systems and Materials programme may just be what you are looking for!